 Amazon Synopsis

-A special thanks to Barbara Ross for providing one winner with a print copy of SEALED OFF.
-Contest ends Thursday, January 9, 2020 at 11:59 pm PST and is limited to U.S. residents.
+A special thanks to Maria DiRico for providing one winner with a print copy of HERE COMES THE BODY.
+Contest ends Sunday, March 8, 2020 at 11:59 pm PST and is limited to U.S. residents.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 2 cups sugar